A solar engineer checks a solar-powered street lamp.

 File type PDF | Date of status 05/2022 | File size 127 KB, Pages 4 Pages

-Building on the Solar Partnership, in May 2022 the BMZ concluded a Renewable Energy Partnership with India.
-For this new Partnership the BMZ is making another one billion euros available up to 2025.
-The topics covered by the Partnership are the broad use of renewable energy, including in agriculture, the integration of renewable energy sources into the power grid, and, in the future, the use of innovative storage technology.
+In 2015, Germany and India agreed to launch the “Indo-German Solar Partnership”.
+Building on this, in May 2022 the German Development Ministry (BMZ) concluded a Renewable Energy Partnership with India.
+The topics covered by the Partnership are the broad use of renewable energy, including in agriculture, the integration of renewable energy sources into the power grid and the use of innovative storage technology.